Sport Bissau e Benfica

 Sport Bissau e Benfica, commonly known as Benfica de Bissau, is a football club from Bissau, Guinea-Bissau, that plays in the Campeonato Nacional da Guiné-Bissau, the top flight of Bissau-Guinean football.
 Benfica Bissau is considered to the top clubs of Guinea-Bissau alongside Sporting Bissau.
+As of 2024, both clubs won the top-flight football league of Guinea-Bissau 14 times.
+Sport Bissau e Benfica won their 14th title in 2024 in front of hundreds of spectators.

 History

 The club was founded on 27 May 1944 as the 29th affiliated club of Portuguese club S.L.
 Benfica.

 In its early years, the team was the dominant in the colonial competition.
 One of its first prominent players of the club was the Cape Verdean Alberto Monteiro, better known as Fialho who later moved to Portugal and played for Portuguese clubs such as S.L.
 Benfica and Lusitano de Évora.